Inspirare-LLC/Radzen.Blazor.GridColumnVisibilityChooser/README.md

 # Radzen.Blazor.GridColumnVisibilityChooser
 Column visibility chooser for Radzen Blazor

+# Breaking changes
+From version 1.0.0.4 functionality of preserving column visibility state is introduced.

+It is controlled by `IsPreserved` parameter.

+For it to work, configuration must be done in `Startup.ConfigureServices` method as such: `services.ConfigureColumnVisibility();`.
+Failing to include this will result in exceptions.

 # Nuget package
 Available as nuget package at https://www.nuget.org/packages/Radzen.Blazor.GridColumnVisibilityChooser Install it in shared code project.